Boolean-valued sets as arbitrary objects: Boolean-valued sets as arbitrary objects

 But we will see that this problem can easily be remedied.
 First I explain how $V^{(B)}$ \emph{itself} can be seen as an arbitrary entity.
 Then I describe how the elements of $V^{(B)}$ can also be seen as arbitrary objects.

-Let us call a `partial' state a \emph{situation}.
-Then a maximal anti-chain is a collection of mutually exclusive but jointly exhaustive situations.
+A `partial' state can be seen as a \emph{situation}.\footnote{This is inspired by Barwise and Perry, who also call partial possible worlds \emph{situations}.
+However, they model situations in a very different way: see, e.g., \cite{BarwisePerry1983}.} Then a maximal anti-chain is a collection of mutually exclusive but jointly exhaustive situations.
 Every situation $a$ can, as we will see shortly, itself be seen as a boolean-valued universe $V^{(B)}_a$.
 In particular, $V^{(B)}_a$ will make all the principles of $ZFC$ true.
 So if $\{ a_1,\hdots , a_k, \hdots \}$ is a maximal anti-chain (partition of unity) in $V^{(B)}$, then $V^{(B)}$ can be in the state of being $V^{(B)}_{a_k}$.
 More precisely: in the situation $a_k$, the set theoretic universe is in the state of being $V^{(B)}_{a_k}$.